-You may already do this if you suffer with digestive issues like Gastritis and IBS, as many of us can’t tolerate Coffee, tea etc. But although caffeine in small doses is ok, in higher doses it can make stress and anxiety worse.
+You may already do this if you suffer from digestive issues like Gastritis and IBS, as many of us can’t tolerate coffee, tea etc. But although caffeine in small doses is ok, in higher doses it can make stress and anxiety worse.
 I remember when I used to drink coffee, a couple of cups would be fine but if I went over that, I would start to feel a little jittery and anxious.

 Read more here